ismaeltovar/portfolio-site-discontinued2022/_posts/2022-5-22-cant-hurt-me.md

    * Stretching will help with your overall health and in injury prevention
    * "What if?" is the question that reminds you that you don't know what you are capable of until you put everything on the line
    * We collectively want to numb life's suffering by seeking comfort and safety

+### Citation:

+Goggins, David. *Can't Hurt Me: Master Your Mind and Defy the Odds*.
+Lioncrest Publishing, 2018.